Build RFP

 Resign window

 The period before a customer contract ends where the reseller can renew or upgrade the customer.
-Resign without change or in-life upgrades pay 5.3% loyalty commission, meanwhile resign with upgrade in window pays 11%.
+Resign without change pays 5.25% Solus / 5.6% Bundled loyalty commission.
+Upgrade in the resign window pays 10.5% Solus / 11.9% Bundled.
+In-life upgrades pay the same 5.25% / 5.6% as the no-change resign.

 FTTP (Fibre to the Premises)